Daemon-Technologies/docs/Miner-Launch/Running-Stacks-Node/README.md

 # Setting Up a Stacks Node

 ## Create Miner Key
-**【Tips】 In this chapter, I will use the [official tutorial](https://docs.stacks.co/start-mining/mainnet) which using npx to generate stacks and bitcoin key pairs.
-This key pair is generated in localhost, you should record the mnemonic and key info carefully before close the command terminal.**
+**【Tips】In this section, I use the [official Stacks tutorial](https://docs.stacks.co/start-mining/mainnet), which uses `npx` to generate both Stacks and Bitcoin key pairs.
+These key pairs are generated in localhost.
+You must record the mnemonic and key info carefully and securely before closing the terminal.**

 Refer to [official tutorial](https://docs.stacks.co/start-mining/mainnet): Running a miner